voegelas/shapereader/CONTRIBUTING.md

 Please use clang-format and the included .clang-format file to format your code.

-Do only use functions from the C standard library and POSIX.
-Do not use functions from <math.h> that require the mathematical library libm.
+Do only use functions from the C standard library.
+You can use POSIX functions in the tests.

 The library is managed with autoconf, automake, make and pkg-config.
 Once installed, here are some commands you might try: